 Time4Learning’s online interactive curriculum engages and challenges children while letting them work at their own pace.

 Time4Learning tracks students’ progress and helps children advance through individualized learning paths.
 This insures complete coverage of the needed skills and concepts to assure success.
-Parents can use Time4Learning for all their children from preschool, elementary, and middle school.
+Parents can use Time4Learning for all their children from preschool through high school.
 Parents like Time4Learning because it provides a comprehensive educational solution that includes language arts and math, complete lesson plans and activities with assessments and online materials and printable worksheets, making learning fun and homeschooling an effective and successful educational alternative.

 Time4Learning has been proven effective, is very affordable, and provides a money-back guarantee so you can make sure that it works for your child.